ericmedvet/slides/digital-system-architectures-memory-2122/03-cache.md

 1. what's the change in actual CPI by halving the miss rate?
 2. what's the change in actual CPI by halving the miss penalty?

+.note[Three missing info: cycle to access cache; write policy; if not "actual r/w CPI", percentage of r/w instructions in the program]

 ---